usmansyed90/distributed_vector_operations_python/README.md

 # Distributed Vector Operations Python
 The purpose of this repository is to exhibit code in the distributed environment for those who started coding with threads on python.
-THe results show comparative analysis of paralell tasks w.r.t to threads to that of a sequantial nature.
+The results show comparative analysis of paralell tasks w.r.t to threads to that of a sequantial nature.
 The source folder has files that cater to vector addition, finding min in a vector, finding average in a vector and matrix multiplication.

 The basic steps followed in the code files are as follows.